hteumeuleu/caniemail/_features/css-text-decoration.md

     "2": "Partial.
 Not supported with multiple values.", "3": "Partial. `overline` is not supported.",
     "4": "Partial.
 Only supports the line property, not style, color or thickness.", "5": "Partial.
-Only supports style, color or thickness when written with long hadn selectors."
+Only supports style, color or thickness when written with long hand selectors."
 }
 links: {
     "Can I use: text-decoration": "https://caniuse.com/#feat=text-decoration",